Last Modified: 9/27/2022

-Q: We received a RUC for the claim adjustment reason code (CARC) CO4.
-What steps can we take to avoid this RUC code?
+Q: We received a rejected claim with claim adjustment reason code (CARC) CO4.
+What steps can we take to avoid this rejection code?

 The procedure code is inconsistent with the modifier used or a required modifier is missing.

-A: You are receiving this reason code when a claim is submitted and the procedure code(s) are billed with the wrong modifier(s), or the required modifier(s) are missing.
-A clear understanding of Medicare’s rules and regulations is necessary in order to assign the appropriate modifier(s) correctly.
+A: This CARC code is received when a claim is submitted and the procedure code(s) are billed with the wrong modifier(s), or the required modifier(s) are missing.
+A clear understanding of Medicare’s rules and regulations is necessary to assign the appropriate modifier(s) correctly.

 What is a procedure code modifier?

-A modifier is a two-position alpha or numeric code that is added to the end of a Current Procedural Terminology® (CPT) or Health Care Procedure Coding System (HCPCS) code to provide additional information or to clarify the service(s) being billed.
+A modifier is a two-position alpha or numeric code that is added to the end of a CPT or HCPCS code to provide additional information or to clarify the service(s) being billed.

 Important Review Facts

-• Before submitting your claim, ensure you use the most current year's Current Procedural Terminology® (CPT) codes and modifiers.
+• Before submitting your claim, ensure you use the most current year's CPT codes and modifiers.

 • Know the proper use of the CPT modifiers that exist and the appropriate use for the specific condition or situation.